chenxingqiang/LoRA/examples/NLU/docs/source/migration.md

 A couple of changes were introduced when the switch from version 3 to version 4 was done.
 Below is a summary of the expected changes:

-#### 1. AutoTokenizers and pipelines now use fast (rust) tokenizers by default.
+#### 1. AutoTokenizers and pipelines now use fast (rust) tokenizers by default

 The python and rust tokenizers have roughly the same API, but the rust tokenizers have a more complete feature set.

 This introduces two breaking changes:

 - The handling of overflowing tokens between the python and rust tokenizers is different.
 - The rust tokenizers do not accept integers in the encoding methods.